 Waste4ME uses pyrolysis to treat waste (for more information about pyrolysis, please see our infographic).
-Waste4ME follows two directions of waste treatment: waste-to-energy, waste-to-oil.
+Waste4ME follows two directions of waste treatment: waste-to-energy, plastic-to-oil.
 During waste-to-energy we process waste in order to receive gas which will be turned to electricity, applicable in the grid.
 This gas is also used in the WER unit to provide it with the energy.
-Waste-to-oil method is applicable mostly for production of oil from plastics.
+Plastic-to-oil method is applicable mostly for production of oil from plastics.
 In this case plastics are being broken down into oil in the range of naphtha to wax which later will be used for production of oil or new plastic goods.
 Both the methods are conducted by means of our WER unit, but reaction conditions, waste composition and output are different.

 How can you decide if our testing service and/or technology is suitable for the waste you have?